Flowhook Android only bitch™

 the agent_token you just saved.
 Tap "Save & (re)start service".

 e.
-Accept the battery-optimization-exemption prompt.
+Accept the battery-optimization-exemption prompt and enable all three

 4. Verify by calling GET /devices with the user token.
 The phone should show